wolcen/pece-distro-setup/README.md

 git clone https://github.com/PECE-project/pece-distro-setup.git <your-pece-instance-directory-name>
 ```

-- Enter <your-pece-instance-direcotry-name> directory:
+- Enter `<your-pece-instance-directory-name>` directory:

 ```bash
 cd <your-pece-instance-directory-name>
 ```

-- Copy and rename `.env.example` file to `.env`
+- Copy `.env.example` file and rename it to `.env`

-- Edit your new `.env` file and set the followiong variables accourding to your needs.
+- Edit your new `.env` file and set the following variables according to your needs.

 Ex.: